coreos/butane/docs/config-r4e-v1_1.md

 ---
-title: RHEL for Edge v1.1.0-experimental
+title: RHEL for Edge v1.1.0
 parent: Configuration specifications
-nav_order: 200
+nav_order: 198
 ---

-# RHEL for Edge Specification v1.1.0-experimental
+# RHEL for Edge Specification v1.1.0

-**Note: This configuration is experimental and has not been stabilized.
-It is subject to change without warning or announcement.**

 The RHEL for Edge configuration is a YAML document conforming to the following specification, with **_italicized_** entries being optional:

 * **variant** (string): used to differentiate configs for different operating systems.
 Must be `r4e` for this specification.
 * **version** (string): the semantic version of the spec for this document.
-This document is for version `1.1.0-experimental` and generates Ignition configs with version `3.4.0`.
+This document is for version `1.1.0` and generates Ignition configs with version `3.4.0`.
 * **_ignition_** (object): metadata about the configuration itself.
   * **_config_** (objects): options related to the configuration.
     * **_merge_** (list of objects): a list of the configs to be merged to the current config.